Waco seeks $5.4M loan to boost efficiency at city buildings

 Coffman said separate from the loan, the city also has a request for proposals out for a vender to provide backup power to its community centers, increasing their resiliency and ability to provide a place for nearby families to go if their power ever goes out.

-The city hopes to lead it residents by example with energy efficiency measures, as it demonstrates opportunities and upgrades homeowners could make to their own homes, he said.
+The city hopes to lead its residents by example with energy efficiency measures, as it demonstrates opportunities and upgrades homeowners could make to their own homes, he said.

 “The great thing is right now there is a lot of federal funding that is offering rebates and tax credits and incentives to do this kind of stuff in your own house,” Coffman said.